 Harajuku is home to Meiji Shrine (明治神宮), a sacred shrine known as the most visited one during the first three days of new year in Japan.
 It was originally built in 1920 in order to enshrine Emperor Meiji and his wife, Empress Shoken (What is Meiji Period?).
 As one of the most popular tourist attractions in Tokyo, it welcomes numerous visitors from around the world all year round.
 As you walk through the mystic approach leading to the main shrine, you will probably forget that you are in the heart of a world-class metropolitan city.
 It also covers a vast area, including peaceful forests and a beautiful garden called Meiji Shrine Imperial Garden.
 Explore the scenic garden in June, when beautiful iris flowers are in full bloom!

 Yoyogi Park (代々木公園) is another relaxing spot situated right next to it.
-This 5th largest park in Tokyo allows you to enjoy a refreshing stroll in nature, and in spring, it is very popular spots for cherry blossom viewing.
-You will find many people spending their time freely, for example, running, doing Yoga, playing some instruments at the park.
+This 5th largest park in Tokyo allows you to enjoy a refreshing stroll in nature, and in spring, it is a very popular spot for hanami (cherry blossom viewing).
+You will find many people spending their time freely, for example, running, doing yoga, or playing some instruments at the park.

 Japan Wonder Travel Tours

 Japan Wonder Travel offers the best guided tours all over Japan.
 We operate various kinds of exciting tours ranging from food and drink tours to private walking tours.
 We can also arrange your trip upon your request.